Is High Blood Pressure due to Alcohol Use Reversible?

 Phase 3 – Resuming Alcohol Consumption

-When someone resumes drinking and their BP spikes once more.
+When someone resumes drinking alcohol and their BP spikes once more.
 This requires the use of medications to help lower it, and the toxic effects of alcohol begin to show via liver disease.
 During this phase, the liver’s fatty infiltration develops in 90 percent of individuals who consume more than 60 grams of alcohol a day.

 Phase 4 – Dependency

 At this point, individuals are now dependent on alcohol.
-They cannot stop drinking without experiencing withdrawal symptoms.
+They cannot stop excessive drinking without experiencing alcohol withdrawal symptoms.
 There is a high risk of liver damage at this stage.
 About 30 percent of the people who developed fatty liver syndrome will worsen into permanent damage called cirrhosis.

 Phase 5 – Liver Disease